Balai Chand Mukhopadhyay

-Balai Chand Mukhopadhyay (19 July 1899 – 9 February 1979) was an Indian Bengali-language writer, physician, and playwright, best known by his pen name Banaphul ("Wild flower" in Bengali).
+Balai Chand Mukhopadhyay (19 July 1899 – 9 February 1979) was an Indian Bengali-language writer, physician, and playwright, best known by his pen name Banaphul, (meaning "Wild / Forest flower" in Bengali).
 His oeuvre spanned novels, poetry, plays, essays and over 400 short stories, the genre for which he is best remembered.
 For his contribution to literature, he was awarded the Padma Bhushan in 1975, India's third-highest civilian honor.

 Life

 Mukhopadhyay was born in Manihari village of Purnia district (now Katihar District), Bihar on 19 July 1899.
 His family originally hailed from Sehakhala situated in Hooghly District of present-day West Bengal.
 His father, Satyacharan Mukhopadhyay, was a doctor, and his mother was Mrinalini Devi.
 He originally took the pen name Banaphul ("the wild flower") to hide his literary activities from a disapproving teacher.
 He attended Hazaribag College and was later admitted, into the Calcutta Medical College.
 He moved to Lake Town, Calcutta, in 1968, and died there on 9 February 1979.
 He is the elder brother of famous Bengali film Director Arabinda Mukhopadhyay.